danielamar101/Icarus/README.md

 ### Next Steps

-- Next steps would be to optimize this contract, as well as flesh out the governor contract to automate deployment.
+- Add mintable moments (WIP branch : addMintMoments, It's almost done, just havent given it a full test)
-- After that, security audits
+- Optimize this contract, as well as flesh out the governor contract to automate deployment.
-- After that you should be good to go fo release!
+- Security audits